luahealth/anonymization/README.md

 # Anonymisation

 This is a python based service for redacting sensitive information from text.

+It also includes a translation service, automatically translating Spanish and Tagalog to English.

 ## Setup / Install
 ### Prerequisites